deepanshu-rawat6/Learning-Web-Dev/README.md

 # Learning-Web-Dev
-This is from me learning WebDev from absolute basics to advanced level
+Learning Web Dev from basic to intermediate level